 - Don’t overwater your seedlings or leave them sitting in water.
 Drain off any excess.

-- If possible, create a breeze by placing a small fan nearby and tuning it on periodically each day.
+- If possible, create a breeze by placing a small fan nearby and turning it on periodically each day.
 This will prevent humidity from settling on your seedlings.

 Remove any affected plants or trays of plants immediately.
 Damping off will quickly spread to nearby plants.